-Hay Fever Medications
+Hay Fever and Allergy Medications

 This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Seasonal allergic rhinitis known as hay fever symptoms range from being mildly annoying to seriously impacting day-to-day life.
 These symptoms can include sneezing, stuffiness, a runny nose or itchiness in your nose, roof of your mouth, throat, eyes or ears.

 Hay fever symptoms are most often triggered by tree pollen in the early spring.
 Grasses are often the culprit during the late spring and early summer.
 Weeds are most often the cause of late summer and fall hay fever symptoms.

 While avoiding the allergens that trigger symptoms is the best way to control hay fever, your allergist / immunologist may prescribe an allergy medication to manage your hay fever symptoms.
 These medications include nasal corticosteroid sprays, antihistamine pills, nasal antihistamine sprays or decongestant pills.